Easy Homemade Stovetop Stuffing (Better Than Boxed!)

 What to expect

-This recipe is easy and adaptable to whatever you have on hand – a great way to use up those wilting veggies in the fridge.
-Sauté veggies and add bread, broth and seasonings.
+It’s flexible and adaptable – and a great way to use up those wilting veggies in the fridge.
+Sauté veggies and add toasted bread cubes, broth, and seasoning.
 That’s it.
-The best part is measuring doesn’t matter in this recipe.
-Just taste and adjust.
+Exact amounts don’t matter – just taste and adjust.

 Ingredients – tailored to your taste